LordAlucard90/Angular-Tutorial/03 - Components and Databinding Deep Dive/readme.md

   #serverContentInput>
 ```

-It is possible select the string that must be referentiated:
+It is possible select the string that must be referenced:

 ```typescript
 @ViewChild('serverContentInput') serverContentInput: ElementRef = {} as ElementRef;
 ```

-It is also possible select a component to referentiate.
+It is also possible select a component to reference.

 ```typescript
 @ViewChild('serverContentInput') serverContentInput: ElementRef = {} as ElementRef;